ABaigashov/astromodel-development/README.md

 $ sudo ./scripts/boot/config.sh <problem-name>
 # For example:
 $ sudo ./scripts/boot/config.sh particle_simulator

+# If you need to test your config without booting full server
+# you can use this utility.
+Solver can run your problem code
+# to test some configs or solve single problem.

+# Run local problem solver:
+$ sudo ./scripts/boot/solver.sh <problem-name> <parameters.json>
+# For example:
+$ sudo ./scripts/boot/solver.sh particle_simulator 3d.json

 # If you need to have a console of your porblem, like typing